KitsuneNoctus/GifSearchProject/README.md

 - The go down in list of single
 - Same or different background for this page?
 - Simply shows error if what is looked for cant be found

+How to Use This Code

+Install Flask:

+pip3 install flask

+Set up Flask to run in development environment:

+export FLASK_ENV=development

+Run the server:

+flask run

+You may get some errors at first, because the starter code is not complete.
+Don't worry; the errors are pointing you towards what needs to be done to run the project!

+We have added TODOs throughout the code to further help you to complete the project.
+Good luck!